oracle-livelabs/oci/oci-network-firewall/lab4/lab4.md

 ## Task 4: Test traffic and observe logs

-  To test the new policy I will try to connect to a Public Object Storage Bucket deployed in the same OCI Region.
-The URL for an item in the bucket is https://objectstorage.us-ashburn-1.oraclecloud.com/n/ociateam/b/LAB/o/102623.dmp.
+  To test the new policy I will try to download the **lab.txt** file I uploaded to the Public Object Storage Bucket.
+The URL for the item is https://objectstorage.us-ashburn-1.oraclecloud.com/n/ociateam/b/LAB/o/lab.txt.
 The firewall should allow the traffic, which will take the Service Gateway path.
   ![Lab4 flow](images/lab4flow.png)

 1. Start the **Cloud Shell** Instance from the top-right menu.
 Make sure it starts with the **Private Network** configured under task 1 of LAB2.